-In recent years, the Centers for Medicare & Medicaid Services (CMS) has proposed a “MIPS Value Pathways” or “MVP” policy to ease the burden placed in individuals and groups participating in the Merit-based Incentive Payment System (MIPS) under the Quality Payment Program (QPP).
+In recent years, the Centers for Medicare & Medicaid Services (CMS) proposed a “MIPS Value Pathways” or “MVP” policy to ease the burden placed in individuals and groups participating in the Merit-based Incentive Payment System (MIPS) under the Quality Payment Program (QPP).
 According to CMS, the MVP framework “aims to align and connect measures and activities across the quality, cost, and improvement activities performance categories of MIPS for different specialties or conditions.”

 ASA has supported several CMS MVP policy proposals, including: